 Community and Law Enforcement Partnerships

-Kansas County Jail works closely with local law enforcement to maintain safety and security.
+Pennsylvania County Jail works closely with local law enforcement to maintain safety and security.
 These efforts include:

 - Collaboration with Local Police and Courts: Ensures smooth interaction and proper transfer of inmates.